webix-hub/docs/data/api/html_locate.md

 @params:
-- ev	event,element		a DOM node or a native HTML event
+- ev	Event,HTMLElement		a DOM node or a native HTML event
 - name	string		the name of an attribute

 @returns: